 At any time of the day you can call 2-1-1 for free and confidential help in 150 languages.
 Call to find out about resources and services in your community that meet your needs.

-There are hundreds of agencies ready to help all newcomers including the Syrian refugees.
+There are hundreds of agencies ready to help all newcomers including refugees.
 Find one near you.